 Again, a blessing and a curse.

-This basically means that variances in your grind or tamp could alter the fluid volume of the shot and/or the timing of it.
+Variances in your grind or tamp could alter the fluid volume of the shot and/or the timing of it.
 The coffee in the puck will absorb some of the water.
 A looser grind or lighter tamp will allow more water through faster.
 Tighter grind or harder tamp will cause the puck to retain more water and travel through slower.

 So this can be great for learning how to be consistent with each shot, but can be a pain if you’re not experienced with making espresso.
 Weighing your beans with each shot will help you keep things consistent.